 Liability for remaining coverage, excluding loss component Loss component of the liability for remaining coverage Liability for incurred claims Insurance contract liability

 CU CU CU CU

 Opening balance 617 - 617

-Insurance revenue (140) (a) (140)
+Insurance revenue (140) (a) - - (140)

-Insurance service expenses 113 (b) 300 (c) 413
+Insurance service expenses - 113 (b) 300 (c) 413

-Investment component (100) 100
+Investment component (100) 100 -

-Insurance finance expenses 27 (d) 27
+Insurance finance expenses 27 (d) - 27

-Cash outflows - (400) (400)
+Cash outflows - - (400) (400)

-Closing balance 404 113 - 517
+Closing balance 404 113 517

-(a) Insuranc ce revenu ue of CU140 is: (i) ined by the entity applying paragraph B123 as the change in the liability for remaining ge, excluding: 1 changes that do not relate to services provided in the year, for example changes resulting from cash inflows from premiums received, changes related to investment components and changes related to insurance finance income or expenses; and 2 changes that relate to services but for which the entity does not expect consideration, ie increases and decreases in the loss component of the liability for remaining coverage. carryin compo in this example insurance revenue is the difference between the opening and closing g amounts of the liability for remaining coverage, excluding changes related to the loss nent of CU213 (CU617 - CU404), excluding insurance finance expenses of CU27 and ayment of the investment component of CU100, ie CU140 = CU213 + CU27 - CU100. (ii) remaini ed by the entity applying paragraph B124 as the sum of the changes in the liability for ing coverage in the year that relate to services for which the entity expects to receive eration.
-Those changes are: 1 insurance service expenses incurred in the period (measured at the amounts expected at the beginning of the period), excluding amounts allocated to the loss component of the liability for remaining coverage and excluding repayments of investment components; 2 the change in the risk adjustment for non-financial risk, excluding changes that adjust the contractual service margin because they relate to future service and amounts allocated to the loss component ie the change caused by the release from risk; and 3 the amount of contractual service margin recognised in profit or loss in the period.
-CU300 n this example insurance revenue is the sum of the insurance service expenses of including experience adjustments of CU200 and the change in the risk adjustment for ancial risk caused by the release from risk of CU40, ie CU140 = CU300 - CU200 + (b) exceeds the table liability determir the carry after pa for remanes the a s the estimates of fulfilment cash flows for Year 3.
-The increase in fulfilment cash flows ying amount of the remaining contractual service margin, creating a loss of CU113 (see ragraph IE26).
-Applying paragraph 49, the entity establishes the loss component of the aining coverage for an onerous group depicting that loss.
-The loss component amounts presented in profit or loss as reversals of losses on onerous groups that are cluded from determination of insurance revenue. (c) ph 84, the entity presents insurance service expenses of CU300 as the claims incurred :U400 minus the investment component of CU100. (d) expense es is relat e expenses are the same as in Example 2B.
-The whole amount of insurance finance ed to the liability for remaining coverage because the liability for incurred claims is paid the expenses are incurred.
+- (a) Insurance revenue of CU140 is: - (i) determined by the entity applying paragraph B123 as the change in the liability for remaining coverage, excluding: - 1 changes that do not relate to services provided in the year, for example changes resulting from cash inflows from premiums received, changes related to investment components and changes related to insurance finance income or expenses; and - 2 changes that relate to services but for which the entity does not expect consideration, ie increases and decreases in the loss component of the liability for remaining coverage.

+Thus, in this example insurance revenue is the difference between the opening and closing carrying amounts of the liability for remaining coverage, excluding changes related to the loss component of CU213 (CU617 - CU404), excluding insurance finance expenses of CU27 and the repayment of the investment component of CU100, ie CU140 = CU213 + CU27 - CU100.

+- (ii) analysed by the entity applying paragraph B124 as the sum of the changes in the liability for remaining coverage in the year that relate to services for which the entity expects to receive consideration.
+Those changes are: - 1 insurance service expenses incurred in the period (measured at the amounts expected at the beginning of the period), excluding amounts allocated to the loss component of the liability for remaining coverage and excluding repayments of investment components; - 2 the change in the risk adjustment for non-financial risk, excluding changes that adjust the contractual service margin because they relate to future service and amounts allocated to the loss component ie the change caused by the release from risk; and - 3 the amount of contractual service margin recognised in profit or loss in the period.

+Thus, in this example insurance revenue is the sum of the insurance service expenses of CU300 including experience adjustments of CU200 and the change in the risk adjustment for non-financial risk caused by the release from risk of CU40, ie CU140 = CU300 - CU200 + CU40.

+- (b) The entity revises the estimates of fulfilment cash flows for Year 3.
+The increase in fulfilment cash flows exceeds the carrying amount of the remaining contractual service margin, creating a loss of CU113 (see the table after paragraph IE26).
+Applying paragraph 49, the entity establishes the loss component of the liability for remaining coverage for an onerous group depicting that loss.
+The loss component determines the amounts presented in profit or loss as reversals of losses on onerous groups that are consequently excluded from determination of insurance revenue. - (c) Applying paragraph 84, the entity presents insurance service expenses of CU300 as the claims incurred in the period of CU400 minus the investment component of CU100. - (d) Insurance finance expenses are the same as in Example 2B.
+The whole amount of insurance finance expenses is related to the liability for remaining coverage because the liability for incurred claims is paid immediately after the expenses are incurred.